jcawley5/architecture-center/docs/ref-arch/RA0013/4-modernizing-sap-bw-with-sap-bdc/readme.md

 ![drawio](drawio/bw-bdc-detailed.drawio)

-SAP BW/4HANA PCE is the Data Producer.
+SAP BW PCE is the Data Producer.
 This system is added in the SAP BDC Formation.
-With this addition, a dedicated provisioning space is created for BW/4HANA PCE.
-Data Product Generator is a tool which is available in SAP BW/4HANA PCE to create data products in Object Store in SAP BDC out of BW/4HANA PCE.
-These data products gets generated as custom data products in the object store which is in the SAP BDC Tenant.
-One can choose to setup a Medallion Architecture in this layer as per customer's requirements.
-From the provisioning space in SAP Datasphere, this can be shared with another space for modelling and consumption into SAP Analytics Cloud.
+With this addition, a dedicated provisioning space is created for BW PCE.
+Data Product Generator is a tool which is available in SAP BW PCE to create data products in Object Store in SAP BDC out of BW PCE.
+These data products gets generated as custom data products in the object store which is in the SAP BDC Tenant.From the provisioning space in SAP Datasphere, this can be shared with another space for modelling and consumption into SAP Analytics Cloud.

 ## Key Services and Components

 The modernization process leverages the following components to transition BW environments to SAP BDC:

-- **SAP BW/4HANA PCE**: Private cloud edition of BW for transitioning to BDC.
+- **SAP BW PCE**: Private cloud edition of BW for transitioning to BDC.
 - **SAP Data Product Generator:** Enables creation of SAP BW data products for integration into SAP Datasphere.
 - **SAP Datasphere**: Centralized data management platform supporting self-service, semantic onboarding, and integration with data marketplaces.
 - **SAP Analytics Cloud:** Provides advanced analytics and visualization capabilities.